 In the LBO or non-roaming scenario, there is no I-SMF and the PDU session has been allocated the EBI.
 It means the PGW-C+SMF does not prepare the CN Tunnle infor the each beaeer.
 After this, during an I-SMF is inserted, there are several options:

-PGW-C+SMF prepares the CN Tunnel Info for each EPS bearer and provide it to I-SMF
+PGW-C+SMF prepares the CN Tunnel Info for each EPS bearer same as the HR roaming case

 Do nothing in I-SMF insertion.
 When the next EBI assignment is successfully, the PGW-C+SMF prepares the CN Tunnel Info for each EPS bearer and provide it to I-SMF